 Recent and on-going projects related to the topic:

-- Uber and Lyft transportation usage during rare events, with a focus on inclement weather and COVID-19 in Chicago and New York City.
+- Uber and Lyft transportation usage during rare events, with a focus on inclement weather in Chicago and New York City.

-- Wheelchair accessibility of transportation hailed through Uber and Lyft apps – completed
+- Wheelchair accessibility of transportation hailed through Uber and Lyft apps from the perspective of riders, drivers, companies, and regulators – completed

-- “Smart” Tools for Socially Sustainable Transport: A Review of Mobility Apps (Co-conducted with my PhD adviser Professor Thomas Sanchez).
+- “Smart” Tools for Socially Sustainable Transport: A Review of Mobility Apps (Co-conducted with my PhD adviser Dr. Thomas Sanchez).
 Published article found here.

 - Understanding disability-related regulatory systems in smartphone apps used for transportation

 - Preparing the future professional in accessible transport (for Seniors and Persons with Disabilities) in planning education (on-going), with first phase of study published.
 Find the article here.